owlsdepartment/oveejs-toolkit/packages/integrations/split-text/README.md

 })
 ```

-The `SplitText` composable returns an object containing the `SplitText` instance.
+The `SplitText` composable returns an object containing the `SplitText` instance as a `shallowRef`.
+This means that the reference is reactive.

 ### Data Parameters